 2. Quicker Recovery

 Another reason to consider home health care is that people recover from surgery quicker in their own homes.
 One reason for this phenomenon is that familiar surroundings promote healing and feelings of safety.
+This will keep stress at bay as the sick individuals no longer have to spend time and effort to adjust to a new environment while being surrounded by new people.

 Another reason for accelerated at-home recovery is that hospitals and nursing homes are hosts to dozens of contagious, life-threatening illnesses.
 Families may not realize just how much peril their loved ones are in at a nursing home.
+Sure, hospitals and nursing homes might have complete amenities, but sending your loved ones in these institutions will only increase their risk of illnesses and diseases.
+This is especially true for people who are already old or currently diagnosed with chronic illnesses.

 Every year, more than 1.5 million people develop HAIs or healthcare-acquired infections.
 Almost 100,000 people with HAIs end up passing away each year—deaths that could have been avoided if the patients had recovered at home.